Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Is St. Thomas safe for families?

 Yes in the main tourist areas.
 Magens Bay, Charlotte Amalie, Coral World, and Coki Beach are all safe and well-visited by families.
-Standard precautions apply — keep valuables secure and don’t leave anything visible in vehicles.
 As a US territory it has a familiar level of infrastructure and safety standards.

 Do I need to exchange money in St. Thomas?